Hyam Greenbaum: Stage and television

 From 1930 until 1934 he was a music director for C. B. Cochran on London productions such as Jerome Kern's The Cat and the Fiddle (March 1932, 219 performances), George Kaufman and Edna Ferber's Dinner at Eight (January 1933, 218 performances), Kern's Music in the Air (May 1933, 275 performances) and Cole Porter's Nymph Errant (October 1933, 154 performances).
 In the early 1930s he also joined Decca as a recording manager.

 In 1936 Greenbaum applied for the post of Musical Director, BBC Television Service, and with support from Adrian Boult was appointed.
 He founded the BBC Television Orchestra, which played on the inaugural programme when regular British television broadcasts commenced on 26 August 1936 to an estimated 123,000 viewers.
 This was the first high-definition standard (405 lines) television test transmission, with the orchestra broadcasting from Alexandra Palace to the Radiolympia exhibition being held at Olympia London.
-The orchestra also played on the opening day of BBC Television high-definition broadcast on 2 November 1936.
+The orchestra also played on the official opening day of BBC Television's high-definition broadcasting on 2 November 1936.
 Its repertoire was wide, ranging from music for drama productions through to a televised adaptation of Tristan und Isolde (in two one-hour sections) on 24 January 1938.

 Greenbaum, with a group of others at the BBC (including Stephen Thomas, Dallas Bower, Desmond Davis and members of the British Music Drama Opera Company), presented an astonishing 29 operas on television between 1936 and 1939.
 Manuel de Falla's puppet opera El retablo de maese Pedro was broadcast on 29 May 1938.
 In 1939 when Bower directed The Tempest with Peggy Ashcroft and George Devine, Greenbaum conducted the Sibelius incidental music, heard for the first time in its theatrical context.
 The same year the first staged performance in England of Busoni's opera Arlecchino was broadcast, also conducted by Greenbaum.